Bacterial skin infections

 We should all know two bacteria which we all carry on our skin, and they are accountable for most of skin infections in all ages:

-Staphylococcus aureus: the most common bacteria to cause skin infections, which we all carry on our skin from birth till’ death.
+Staphylococcus aureus: the most common bacteria to cause skin infections, which we all carry on our skin from birth till’ 120 years.
 Sometimes, the balance in which we live in with Staph aureus is interfered, and this imbalance may cause skin infections.
 This bacterium is resistant to simple penicillin, and must be treated with broader spectrum antibiotics.
 In the case of ‘simple’ methicillin-susceptible Staphylococcus aureus (called also MSSA), a group of antibiotics called Cephalosporin, mainly its first generation (which is basically upgraded penicillin), are great for this bacteria.
 This antibiotic is called Cephalexin, and it is the “go to” drug when it comes to skin infections.
 However, there are some strains of Staph aureus that developed resistance to this antibiotic (methicillin-resistant Staphylococcus aureus or MRSA), and in those cases, the use of a different antibiotic is warranted.
 Your pediatrician should know the epidemiology of the local bacteria and would decide which antibiotic to prescribe, of needed (see more in the treatment section below).